IV. Suffering and the Second Coming of Christ (ch.5)

 Marcus, my son -

-John Mark had turned back from an early missionary journey with Paul and Barnabas (Acts 12:25; 13:13; 15:36-40).
-Therefore, Paul had lost confidence in him.
-However, Barnabas saw his potential and discipled him.
+John Mark had turned back from the first missionary journey with Paul and Barnabas (Acts 12:25; 13:13).
+Therefore, Paul had lost confidence in Mark, refused his participation in his second missionary journey, and took Silas in stead (Acts 15:36-40).
+However, Barnabas saw Mark's potential and discipled him.
 Later, Mark worked closely with Peter, who regarded him as a son in the faith.
 The Gospel of Mark reflects Peter's viewpoint.
 Eventually, Paul also recognized that Mark had become profitable for the ministry (2Tim 4:11; Col 4:10).

-• Judgment must soon fall upon the present world system,
+Judgment will fall upon the present system of Gentile world dominion,

 Greet one another with a kiss of charity {GK=agape, love}.-